Part 4: Making the Plan for Planning Your Plan of the Project Plan – What Do We Need to Get This Software Development Party Started!

 Working through the resources with your developer will help you be more clear in your eXplanations about how things should work and will bring into focus the overall scope of the project.
 As you begin to eXplain how each element fits into your workflow, you may recognize inefficiencies that you want to change during the course of development.
 Being patient with this part of the process will improve the final solution and likely your business processes overall.

 Everyone wants it yesterday because it’s a huge issue today.
-But what is a realistic eXpectation based on the size of the project and its complexity?
+But what is a realistic eXpectation for software development based on the size of the project and its complexity?
 Your developer can help you work out a timeline once the project has been well-defined.
 Development always takes longer than eXpected, so build in a time cushion if there is a rigid deadline for getting your app deployed.

 Once all of the information has been gathered and a realistic timeline has been set, it is time to put the project in the hands of those who will be responsible for making it a success.
 In the next installment, we will define the necessary roles to complete your project efficiently.